zhouushe/notes/docs/k8s_fio.md

 # registry:2: Uses the official Docker registry image (version 2)
 docker run -d -p 5000:5000 --restart=always --name registry registry:2

-# Tag the local alpine:fio image for pushing to the local registry
+# Tag the local alpine-fio image for pushing to the local registry
-# alpine:fio - The source image name (built locally on your machine)
+# alpine-fio - The source image name (built locally on your machine)
 # localhost:5000/alpine-fio - The new tag, indicating the image will be pushed to the local registry at localhost:5000
-docker tag alpine:fio localhost:5000/alpine-fio
+docker tag alpine-fio localhost:5000/alpine-fio

 # Push the tagged image to the local registry
 # localhost:5000/alpine-fio: The target registry and image name